TypeFox/monaco-languageclient/docs/advanced-usage/extended-mode.md

 - **Extension-like capabilities** without full VS Code
 - **Advanced features** like integrated terminal, file explorer, etc.

+Additionally, if you already have a VSCode web extension or are using Langium, Extended Mode is definitely a good choice.

 ## Basic Extended Mode Setup

-Here's a complete example of Extended Mode configuration:
+The following is a complete example of an Extended Mode configuration.
+This example sets up a Monaco editor with JSON language support via a WebSocket language server.

 ```typescript
 import '@codingame/monaco-vscode-json-default-extension';